kaist-cp/memento/evaluation/performance/cas/README.md

 # Performance Evaluation of CAS

 We evaluate the performance of CASes with our benchmark.
-Each implementation of comparion targets exists in [`./src/`](./src)
+Each implementation of comparison targets exists in [`./src/`](./src)

 ## Run the entire benchmark